Case104/apollo-demo/readme.md

 ## Queries

 Queries are types that are used to fetch data from the API.
 They can take arguments to filter results.
+Its a special top level entry point for queries that the client executes.
+In its simplest form, you can think of it as the mapping for "read" operations

 ```
 type Query {